Diving hazards: To the water

 Hot-water suits are used in cold water commercial surface-supplied diving.
 These suits are normally made of foamed neoprene and are similar to wetsuits in construction and appearance, but they do not fit as closely by design.
-The wrists and ankles of the suit are loose-fitting, allowing water to flush out of the suit as it is replenished with fresh hot water from the surface.
+The wrists and ankles of the suit are loose-fitting, allowing water to flush out of the suit as it is replenished with more hot water from the surface.
 A hose in the umbilical line, which links the diver to the surface support, carries the hot water from a heater on the surface down to the suit.
 The diver controls the flow rate of the water from a valve at the hip, allowing control of the warmth of the suit in response to changes in environmental conditions and workload.
 Tubes inside the suit distribute the water to the limbs, chest, and back.
-Special boots, gloves, and hood are worn.
+Boots, gloves, and hood are also supplied with hot water from the ends of the distribution hoses.

-Hot-water suits are used for deep dives in cold water when breathing mixes containing helium are used.
-Helium conducts heat much more efficiently than air, which means that the diver will lose large quantities of body heat through the lungs when breathing it.
-This fact compounds the risk of hypothermia already present in the cold temperatures found at these depths.
-Under these conditions a hot water suit is a matter of survival, not comfort.
+Hot-water suits are commonly used for deep dives in cold water when breathing mixes containing helium are used.
+Helium conducts heat much more efficiently than air, but has a lower heat capacity.
+The expansion of gas when pressure is reduced in the diving regulator causes intense cooling, and the chilled gas is heated to body temperature and humidified in the alveoli, which causes rapid heat loss from the body by conduction and evaporation.
+The amount of heat loss is proportional to the mass of gas breathed, which is proportional to ambient pressure at depth, so the diver will lose large amounts of body heat through the lungs when breathing.
+This compounds the risk of hypothermia already present in the cold waters at these depths.
+Under these conditions the hot water supply to the suit is a matter of survival, not comfort.
 Just as an emergency backup source of breathing gas is required, a backup water heater is also an essential precaution whenever dive conditions warrant a hot water suit.
 If the heater fails and a backup unit cannot be immediately brought online, a diver in the coldest conditions can succumb to hypothermia within minutes if they cannot get back into a dry bell.
 Depending on decompression obligations, bringing the diver directly to the surface could prove equally deadly.